Marta Camps

 Marta Camps-Arbestain, usually known as Marta Camps, is a New Zealand soil science academic, and a full professor at Massey University.

 Academic career

-After a 1995 PhD titled 'Selenium partitioning in the soil-plant-atmosphere system' at the University of California, Davis, Camps Arbestain moved to University of Santiago de Compostela and then Massey University, rising to full professor.
+Born in Barcelona in 1964, she studied at the Universitat Politècnica de Catalunya.
+She received her phd in soil science at the University of California, Davis in 1995.
+It was titled 'Selenium partitioning in the soil-plant-atmosphere system' at the University of California, Davis.
+Afterwards Camps Arbestain moved to University of Santiago de Compostela and then Massey University, rising to full professor.